RiskLens/verispy/README.md

 In [30]: v_tsne = tsne.fit_transform(vmat)
 ```

-Finally, we can create a the following plot, which we have colored by DBIR "Pattern", using Seaborn:
+Finally, we can create the following plot, which we have colored by DBIR "Pattern", using Seaborn:

 ```python
 In [31]: import seaborn as sns